Yinnerston/memefeed/README.md

 Why make a CRUD app?
 I have much more to learn in terms of system architecture, performance monitoring, and optimization.
 I've also never implemented a caching server nor have I delved deeply into postgres optimization, so I want to gain some experience with these things whilst picking up Django.

-# Agile Proposal & System Architecture
+# Agile Proposal, Notes & System Architecture

 https://drive.google.com/drive/folders/10FNr-SX2xRIu2HvutmdhYNkCW2Mc2M3k?usp=sharing